chef/omnibus/README.md

 For more DSL methods, please consult the [`Software` documentation](http://rubydoc.info/github/opscode/omnibus/Omnibus/Software).

-Additionally, there are a number of DSL methods avaiable inside the `build` block:
+Additionally, there are a number of DSL methods available inside the `build` block:

 | DSL Method          | Description                                |
 | :-----------------: | -------------------------------------------|